awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ec2.md

 A virtual node acts as a logical pointer to an actual service\.
 For more information, see [Virtual nodes](virtual_nodes.md)\.

 Create a virtual node named `serviceB`, since one of the virtual nodes represents the actual service named `serviceB`\.
 The actual service that the virtual node represents is discoverable through `DNS` with a hostname of `serviceb.apps.local`\.
 Alternately, you can discover actual services using AWS Cloud Map\.
-The virtual node will listen for traffic using the HTTP/2 protocol on port 80\.
+The virtual node listens for traffic using the HTTP/2 protocol on port 80\.
 Other protocols are also supported, as are health checks\.
-You will create virtual nodes for `serviceA` and `serviceBv2` in a later step\.
+You create virtual nodes for `serviceA` and `serviceBv2` in a later step\.

 ------
 #### [ AWS Management Console ]